-This Data Processing Addendum (“DPA”) forms part of the [Candu Terms of Service], or other agreement governing the use of Candu’s services (“Agreement”) entered by and between you, the Customer (as defined in the Agreement, “you”, “your”, "Customer"), and Candu, Inc. (“Candu”).
+This Data Processing Addendum (“DPA”) forms part of the Candu Subscription Services Agreement, or other agreement governing the use of Candu’s services (“Agreement”) entered by and between you, the Customer (as defined in the Agreement, “you”, “your”, "Customer"), and Candu, Inc. (“Candu”).
 This DPA sets out the terms that apply with regard to the Processing of Personal Data (as defined below) by Candu, on behalf of Customer, in the course of providing the Candu Service to Customer under the Agreement.

 All capitalized terms not defined herein will have the meaning set forth in the Agreement.

 You represent and warrant that you have full authority to bind the Customer to this DPA.
 If you cannot, or do not agree to, comply with and be bound by this DPA, or do not have authority to bind the Customer or any other entity, please do not provide Personal Data to us.

 1.1.
 “Affiliate” means any entity that directly or indirectly controls, is controlled by, or is under common control with the subject entity.
 “Control,” for purposes of this definition, means direct or indirect ownership or control of more than 50% of the voting interests of the subject entity.

 1.2.
 “Authorized Affiliate” means any of Customer's Affiliate(s) which (a) is subject to the Data Protection Laws and Regulations, and (b) is permitted to use the Service pursuant to the Agreement between Customer and Candu, but has not signed its own Order Form with Candu and is not a "Customer" as defined under the Agreement.

 1.3.
 “Authorized User” means any individual authorized or otherwise enabled by Customer to use the Service through Customer’s account.